Published: Thu, 17 Jun 2010 07:24:08 GMT

 The research cooperation at Sida has a wide mandate in research support, encompassing bilateral research, regional cooperation, global programmes and research in Sweden.
 The aim is to create new knowledge and strengthen research capacity through the various programmes and projects.

-The research cooperation is guided by the Swedish government's Policy and Strategy for
+The research cooperation is guided by the Strategy for research

-support to research cooperation partners is "to strengthen and
+of Sida's support to research cooperation partners is "to

-develop research of relevance to the fight against poverty in
+strengthen and develop research of relevance to the fight against

 Low income countries have weak national research communities and